paulorcmendes/MediaManager/README.md

 # MediaManager
-With this program you can manage all your medias in different repositories.
-You can filter them by extensions, delete and even play them.
+With this program you can manage all your medias.
+It is possible to add different repositories, to organize them by extensions, delete, and even play them.